samjwill/nvim-unception/README.md

 # Limitations

-I'm sure there are plenty.
-This plugin is experimental and probably has some unaccounted for edge cases.
+This plugin is experimental and probably has some unaccounted for limitations/edge cases.
 It works well enough for me but YMMV.
+If you find an issue, feel free to create one detailing the problem on the GitHub repo, and I'll try to fix it if I'm able.
 Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:unception_disable=1"`

 ***If using Neovim as your default editor for git, for example, and you would like to be able to use it from WITHIN the terminal emulator, I would